DavidMertz/dispatch/README.md

 @doIt.when("isinstance(foo,int) and isinstance(other,str)")
 def doIt(foo, other):
-    prin  "foo is an unrestricted int |", foo, other
+    print  "foo is an unrestricted int |", foo, other

 @doIt.when("isinstance(foo,int) and 3<=foo<=17 and isinstance(other,str)")
 def doIt(foo, other):